Evolution (TV series)

 Evolution is a documentary series produced by PBS.
-It it is accompanied by an interactive website with resources for students and teachers and Carl Zimmer's book Evolution: The Triumph of an Idea.
+It is accompanied by an interactive website with resources for students and teachers and Carl Zimmer's book Evolution: The Triumph of an Idea.

 Overview

 The series spokespeople were Jane Goodall (overall spokesperson), Kenneth R. Miller and Stephen Jay Gould (science spokespeople), Eugenie C. Scott (education spokesperson), Arthur Peacocke and Arnold Thomas (religious spokespeople).
 It was narrated by Liam Neeson.

 The first episode, "Darwin's Dangerous Idea", dramatizes the life of Charles Darwin (Chris Larkin), his brother Erasmus (Mark Tandy) and wife Emma (Jane Cunliffe).
 The cast includes the Captain of the HMS Beagle, Robert FitzRoy (Ian Shaw), Darwin’s mentor Charles Lyell (Roger Brierley) and champion Thomas Huxley (Andy Henderson).
 It introduces themes that recur throughout the series.
 Philosophers, scientists and everyday people discuss the impact of Darwin’s theory.
 The title is from the philosopher Daniel Dennett, who calls Darwin’s theory “the best idea anyone ever had.”
 The last episode, “What About God?”, explores conflicts between science and religion and how they may be resolved.